pradyun/Py2C/README.md

 Py2C is also extensible though a modifier API, which can be used to accommodate for API changes across the languages, for third party packages (like NumPy).

-If you are interested in participating in the development of this project, read the 'CONTRIBUTING.md' file in the repository root.

-For more details, refer to the GitHub wiki pages.
-Oh wait!
-I have to write them.
-Sorry!